IvoVellekoop/openwfs/README.rst

 What is wavefront shaping?
 --------------------------------

 Wavefront shaping (WFS) is a technique for controlling the propagation of light in arbitrarily complex structures, including strongly scattering materials.
 In WFS, a spatial light modulator (SLM) is used to spatially shape the phase and/or amplitude of the incident light.
 With a properly constructed wavefront, light can be made to focus through :cite:`Vellekoop2007`, or inside :cite:`vellekoop2008demixing` a scattering material in such a way that the light interferes constructively at the desired focus; or light can be shaped to have other desired properties, such an optimal sensitivity for measurements :cite:`bouchet2021maximum`, specialized point-spread functions :cite:`boniface2017transmission` or for functions like optical trapping :cite:`vcivzmar2010situ`.

 It stands out that an important driving force in WFS is the development of new algorithms, for example to account for sample movement :cite:`valzania2023online`, to be optimally resilient to noise :cite:`mastiani2021noise`, or to use digital twin models to compute the required correction patterns :cite:`salter2014exploring,ploschner2015seeing,Thendiyammal2020,cox2023model`.
 Much progress has been made towards developing fast and noise-resilient algorithms, or algorithms designed for specific towards the methodology of wavefront shaping, such as using algorithms based on Hadamard pattern, or Fourier-based approaches :cite:`Mastiani2022`, Fast techniques that enable wavefront shaping in dynamic samples :cite:`Liu2017` :cite:`Tzang2019`, and many potential applications have been developed and prototyped, including endoscopy, optical trapping :cite:`Cizmar2010` and deep-tissue imaging :cite:`Streich2021`.

-With the development of these advanced algorithms, however, the  complexity of WFS software is gradually is becoming a bottleneck for further developments in the field, as well as for end-user adoption.
+With the development of these advanced algorithms, however, the  complexity of WFS software is gradually is becoming a bottleneck for further advancements in the field, as well as for end-user adoption.
 Code for controlling wavefront shaping tends to be complex and setup-specific, and developing this code typically requires detailed technical knowledge and low-level programming.
 Moreover, since many labs use their own in-house programs to control the experiments, sharing and re-using code between different research groups is troublesome.

 What is OpenWFS?
 ----------------------

-OpenWFS aims to accelerate wavefront shaping research by providing:
+OpenWFS is a Python package for performing and for simulating wavefront shaping experiments.
+It aims to accelerate wavefront shaping research by providing:

 * **Hardware control**.
 Modular code for controlling spatial light modulators, cameras, and other hardware typically encountered in wavefront shaping experiments.
 Highlights include: